Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 4. Is the price-performance ratio reasonable?

-5. Can a normal consumer do anything with this product?
+5. Can a “normal” consumer do anything with this product?

 6. Is the purchase worthwhile, semi-worthwhile or should it be discouraged?

-I always answer each of these questions very honestly and unambiguously, and I’ve made an enemy of many manufacturers in the process.
+I always answer each of these questions very honestly and unambiguously, and I’ve made myself an enemy of many manufacturers in the process.
 I don’t care, though.
 After all, Coffeeness isn’t an advertising arm for brands but an independent and transparent platform.

-That’s why I always buy my own coffee and equipment and don’t let anyone give me anything.
+That’s why I always buy my own coffee and equipment and rarely let anyone give me anything.
 Although it’ll never influence my opinion if a manufacturer does provide us with something, I state it clearly in the test report.

 Many manufacturers have wanted to dictate conditions, but that will always be unacceptable to me.
-If you provide us with something, you’ll have to be prepared to accept for me to label it as crap — if that’s what I think.
+If you provide us with something, you’ll have to be prepared for me to label it as crap — if that’s what I think.
 After all, quality (or the lack thereof) cannot be glossed over.

 Speaking of, the theme of quality is the strongest thread running through all my reports — as is my hatred of marketing hype and all things industrial.
-Far too often, I find that manufacturers hide what is essentially just junk behind sexy slogans and big words.
+Far too often, I find that manufacturers hide what is essentially just junk behind alluring slogans and big words.

 In the following sections, I’ll give you an idea of what matters to me in each of the different categories.
 Of course, Coffeeness is a work in progress and is constantly growing, so as always, I’m really looking forward to you sending me suggestions and requests for possible reviews.
 You can reach me here in the comments, on YouTube, on Instagram and in our very friendly Facebook Coffee Machine group.